alexandrerussi/Lamfsow-Game/README.md

 # Solar Physics Virtual Reality

-In partnership with FIAP University Center and my mentor, I created computational simulations of solar flares, coronal mass ejections, and solar wind that shows, through virtual reality, your impact on the planet's atmosphere.
+In partnership with FIAP University Center and my mentor, we created computational simulations of solar flares, coronal mass ejections, and solar wind that shows, through virtual reality, your impact on the planet's atmosphere.